guobq/easytools/README.md

 # easytools
-Do some simple tools to save time
+Do some easy tools to save time